perpetualintelligence/terminal/src/OneImlx.Terminal/README.md

-# pi-cli
+# OneImlx.Terminal

+***Open.
+Flexible.
+Cross-Platform.***

-## The most flexible cross-platform framework for building modern CLI and terminal apps.
+> **The most flexible cross-platform framework for building modern CLI and terminal apps.**

-`pi-cli` (oneterminal) is a cross-platform adaptable framework designed for crafting CLI and terminal applications, from basic apps with a few options to advanced terminals with extensive command hierarchies.
+`oneimlx-terminal` is the cross-platform adaptable framework designed for crafting modern CLI and terminal applications.
+We cut through the terminal infrastructure complexity, letting you concentrate on building enterprise grade terminal applications with Unicode support, and extensive command hierarchies.

-> ***Take Your App to the Command Line:*** Easily build CLI and terminal applications with Unicode support.

-### **Key Features**:
-- Utilize microservices architecture, Dependency Injection (DI), and options pattern to design and configure your terminal apps.
-- Access built-in features or develop your own solutions for terminal UX, input parsing, error handling, command validation, data storage, and type verification.
-- Opt for high-performance in-memory command storage or integrate with remote storage solutions.
-- Compatible with Windows, Linux, macOS, Docker, Kubernetes, and more.
-- Create deployment-agnostic CLI terminals, test locally, and deploy on-premise, cloud (public, private, or government), or in hybrid environments.
-- Build secure enterprise-level CLI or terminal applications.
-- Engage with our open-source community to resolve issues and contribute to feature enhancements and documentation.
-- Quickly onboard, evaluate, and test with our [demo license](https://docs.perpetualintelligence.com/articles/pi-demo/intro.html) and ready samples on GitHub, no signup required.

-`pi-cli` cuts through infrastructure complexity, letting you concentrate on crafting your CLI applications.
-Quickly dive in with our [templates and tutorials](https://github.com/perpetualintelligence/docs/tree/main/samples/templates/pi-cli).

-> ***Transform any .NET ecosystem feature into a CLI or terminal app with ease.***
+> ***Transform any .NET ecosystem feature into a modern terminal app with ease.***

 ## License and Pricing
-Explore our documentation for detailed information on licensing, redistribution, and pricing:
+Explore our licensing, redistribution, and pricing policies:
 - [Licensing terms](https://terms.perpetualintelligence.com/articles/licensing.html)
 - [Redistribution terms](https://terms.perpetualintelligence.com/articles/redistribution.html)
 - [Pricing details](https://www.perpetualintelligence.com/products/picli#pricing)

-> ***The full-feature `pi-cli` framework is free for educational and evaluation purposes.***
+> ***The full-feature `oneimlx-terminal` framework is free for educational and evaluation purposes.***

-For non-educational, release, deployment, or production use, a commercial license is required.
+For non-educational, commercial, or production use, a commercial license is required.

-## Documentation and Support
+## Documentation
-Explore our [documentation repository](https://github.com/perpetualintelligence/docs) for detailed guides and code samples.
+Explore our [documentation](https://docs.perpetualintelligence.com/) for conceptual details and code samples.

-## Feedback and Community
+## Feedback
-Stay informed and contribute through our [issues and tasks tracker](https://github.com/perpetualintelligence/cli/issues).
-Learn about our issue handling processes in our [Issues Policy](https://terms.perpetualintelligence.com/articles/issues-policy.html).
-Our community follows the Contributor Covenant; read our [Code of Conduct](https://terms.perpetualintelligence.com/articles/CODE_OF_CONDUCT.html) for more details.
+Your feedback helps shape `OneImlx.Terminal`.
+For suggestions, issues, or queries, please visit our [GitHub Repository Issues section](https://github.com/PerpetualIntelligence/terminal/issues).